Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 - archaism: submisso vs. summiso
 - Submisso became summiso when the 'bm' in became assimilated into the 'mm'
 - Manuscripts in the G family seem to favor the archaic version, submisso (O uses summiso)
+-  G has an abbreviated form of submisso (sūmisso) in line 370, while O just has sumisso with no symbol showing it is an abbreviation.
+This is because the ‘bm’ in submisso became assimilated into ‘mm’ and the word became summisso.
+The sumisso spelling in O that he noted in ap. crit. is a misspelled version of the more archaic submisso that is seen in Bodmer 47 and G. This also supports the idea that O came from a different source than the rest of the manuscripts we looked at because it has the same spelling ‘sumisso’ as O.

 ## 371 Currite ducentes subtegmina currite fusi.